pdupub/pdu.pub/docs/en/WhitePaperV2.md

 ### Objective

-We believe that a natural information dissemination system should have two basic functions:
+We believe that a natural information dissemination system should have two fundamental functions:

 1. Any participant should be able to freely disseminate information.
-2. Any participant should be able to effectively access information.
+2. Any participant should be able to effectively obtain information.

-This paper proposes a new solution based on the original natural information dissemination methods in reality, so that the information dissemination process can be free from dependence on centralized third-party services.
-First, each message in the system must be accompanied by a digital signature to identify the source of the information.
-Messages can be used to build one or more partial order relationships for the entire system by referencing each other.
-At the same time, all messages from the same private key signature form a total order relationship by referencing each other.
-We view a sequence of messages from the same source and with a total order relationship as a single account, identified by the signature.
-Accounts can freely create communities by publishing specific types of messages and specifying community rules.
-Accounts belonging to a specific community can add members to their own community by inviting them in the form of specific types of messages.
-The invitation relationship between accounts in a community will become the main form of account and information screening.
+Based on the natural information dissemination process in reality, this paper proposes a new solution so that this process can get rid of the dependence on centralized services.
+First, every message in the system must be digitally signed to confirm its origin.
+All messages in the system can construct one or more partial order relationships according to the reference relationship among them.
+All messages signed by the same private key can form a total order relationship by reference.
+We regard message sequences with the same source and total order relationship as a single account, and use signatures to identify them.
+Accounts can freely create communities and define rules by publishing create-type messages.
+Any account can invite new members to join their own community through an invite-type message.
+The invitation relationship between accounts in the community will become the basis for filtering spam accounts and redundant information.

 ### Prerequisites